syseleven/golem-workshop/06-rbac-external-dns/README.md

-# Role based access control
+# Role based access control for external-dns

 External-dns is accessing the Kubernetes API.
 How?